State of the Art in Fair ML: From Moral Philosophy and Legislation to Fair Classifiers

-\item Kosinski and Wang \cite{wang2017deep} apply computer vision algorithms on facial images from an online dating platform to predict the sexual orientation of individuals with higher accuracy than humans.
-The proposed algorithm was able to determine if an individual is gay or not based on a single photo in 81\% of the cases for males and 71\% for females respectively.
+\item Kosinski and Wang \cite{wang2017deep} studied a pre-trained face detection algorithm (VGG Face), which is widely used by companies and governments.
+They applied it on facial images from an online dating platform and showed that the embedding space of the pre-trained algorithm encodes features that allow for predicting the sexual orientation of individuals with higher accuracy than humans.
+By applying a simple logistic regression model on the VGG Face embedding space, they were able to determine if an individual is gay or not based on a single photo in 81\% of the cases for males and 71\% for females respectively.
 Human accuracy for the same task is just 61\% for men and 54\% for women on average.
-Given that homosexuality is illegal in several countries and an important reason for unequal treatment in some others, the fact that a single picture can already reveal it, can have a huge impact on people.
+Given that homosexuality is illegal in several countries and an important reason for unequal treatment in many others, the authors state that their findings expose a threat to the privacy and safety of homosexual men and women.

 \item Fiscella and Fremont \cite{fiscella2006use} review methods to estimate race and ethnic background based on surnames and geolocations of individuals.

 \item Narayanan and Shmatikov \cite{narayanan2008robust} present several statistical methods to de-anonymize large sparse datasets.
 They apply these methods to de-anonymize individuals from the Netflix Prize dataset based on information about users from the comments and ratings in the publicly available Internet Movie Database (IMDB).
 The former dataset was made public by netflix in order to organize a data science competition.
 After successful de-anonymization a lawsuit against netflix was filed and the data science competition was discontinued due to privacy concerns.
 The authors found that besides real identities, they could uncover apparent political preferences from the data.